WHAT’S NEW AS OF FEBRUARY 2014?

 Just in time for Valentine’s Day, the Minnesota Department of Commerce (DOC) released an extensive proposal for a value of solar (VOS) methodology, as required by 2013 legislation.

 Under this new state energy law (HF 729), utilities will be able to apply with the public utility commission (PUC) to replace net metering with a contracted, 20-year VOS rate, compensating customers under a bill credit mechanism that proponents of the VOS rate claim will more accurately reflect the value of that solar generation to the utility.

 State News in Detail

-Download the full newsletter as a PDF: February 2013 Connecting to the Grid Newsletter
+View an archived version of the newsletter here: February 2014 Connecting to the Grid Newsletter